 Although plant-based eating has now become an alien concept in most of Japan, the Japanese still say “ita daki mas” before every meal – an expression of gratitude towards the animals and plants whose lives were sacrificed to fill one’s plate.

 Vegan Japanese food to try

-If I could go back to Japan and eat only one thing the whole trip, it’ll be the delicious, wholesome, colorful bento boxes, packed fresh for train travellers every morning.
+If I could go back and eat only one kind of vegan Japanese food the whole trip, it’ll be the delicious, wholesome, colorful bento boxes, packed fresh for train travellers every morning.
 I ate them even if I wasn’t getting on a train!
 My favorite, hands down, was the vegan bento box at Evah Macrobiotic Dining at Hakata Station in Fukuoka.
 The bento shop near platform 8 at Tokyo Station has a vegetable bento box too.
 Show them the note, just to be sure.